InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: InGVIO Filter Framework

 GNSS related variables $(t_\alpha, f)$ need to be added to the state before any updates.
 For any newly-tracked constellation system, the initial values for $(t_\alpha, f)$ are acquired by Single Point Positioning (SPP) algorithm \cite{GPSreceiver}, and then those values are inserted into the state by delayed initialization.
 Some $t_\alpha$ may be removed from the state if no satellite of this constellation is observed in this epoch.

-The GNSS measurement Jacobian to the $j$-th satellite corresponding to the right-invariant error is shown in (\ref{ingvio_gnss_jacobian}).
+The Jacobians of the nonlinear GNSS measurement (\ref{gvio_gnss_meas}) in the right-invariant error form are shown in (\ref{ingvio_gnss_jacobian}).

 Again, $\delta\rho^{(j)}$ and $\delta\dot{\rho}^{(j)}$ are the error of pseudo range and Doppler shift to the $j$-th satellite. $\bs{n}_j$ is the unit vector pointing from the IMU to the corresponding satellite.
 The measurement noises weighted by satellite elevation angles are similar to those in \cite{GVINS}.
-With all GNSS measurement rows stacked after $\chi^2$-test, update is conducted.
+Though $\chi^2$-test to avoid polluted GNSS measurements due to multi-path effect is supported in our open-sourced code, it's disabled in the experiment section to avoid biasing the evaluation of consistency maintenance.